AdobeDocs/experience-manager-64.en/help/sites/deploying/using/scaling.md

 #### No NAS {#no-nas}

-The content repository consists of a number of storage elements, most importantly the main content store (also called the persistence manger store or the fine-grained content store) and the data store (See [Persistence Managers and Other Storage Elements](/content/docs/en/aem/6-1/deploy/upgrade/persistence-managers.md)).
+The content repository consists of a number of storage elements, most importantly the main content store (also called the persistence manger store or the fine-grained content store) and the data store (

 The main content store holds the repository hierarchy of node and properties.
 The values of most properties are stored inline within the main content store, however, large binary properties are stored in a separate are, the data store, with a reference to the binary data held in the hierarchy.